 - A Neighbourhood Plan will offer us a measure of control and influence to ensure that the parish grows and develops in an appropriate and acceptable way.

-- The plan is a community plan not a Parish Council Plan, although the Parish Council has overall responsibility for the process
+- The plan is a community plan not a Parish Council Plan, although the Parish Council had overall responsibility for the process

-- We have to consult with all interests in the parish including residents of all ages, businesses and other organisations and any other interested parties, so that we can gain information on their future needs and issues.
+- All interests in the parish have been extensively consulted including residents of all ages, businesses and other organisations and any other interested parties, so that we gained information on their future needs and issues.

-- We will hold public events and consultations at different stages of the Neighbourhood Plan process to ensure that everyone is well informed and has the opportunity to make their views known
+- We held public events and consultations at different stages of the Neighbourhood Plan process to ensure that everyone was well informed and had the opportunity to make their views known

-- We will keep you informed regularly and all relevant documents, information and updates can be found on the Village Website via the Neighbourhood Planning Portal on the Home Page.
+- Residents were regularly informed of progress and all relevant documents, information and frequent updates were published on the Village Website and the Parish Council website.

-- We must gather a wide variety of information and evidence; analyse it in detail and then use it in order to write the plan
+- A wide variety of information and evidence was gathered, which was then analysed in detail and then used it in order to write the plan

-- We have to prepare a draft document which is then subject to public consultation, before being formally submitted to Cheshire East for further consultation, prior to independent examination
+- A draft document was put out for public consultation, before being formally submitted to Cheshire East for further consultation, prior to independent examination